Fric-88/Badgernet.Umbraco.MediaTools/README.md

 #### Version 1.0.2
 - Rename image from the dashboard
 - Fix: Image list updates after processing
+- Fix: Images would sometimes rotate when resizing

 #### Version 1.0.1
 - Works with Umbraco 15